hubmapconsortium/asct-b-generator/README.md

 1. Need to allow for case-independence.
 At present if a cell type is defined with upper cases and applied to a structure in lower case then the program will consider these different entities and throw an error.
 1. Need better example and docs.
 1. The program should allow for non-unique "author preferred name" field values.
+1. Test if a parent has a child which is actually the parent.